 Besides this, lactic acid can successfully acidify the skin, which means that when our skin is exposed to more alkaline environments that can have a negative effect on the epidermis, lactic acid can effectively bring the pH level of the skin back to normal.

-Besides this, here’s a few other benefits of lactic acid on the skin:
+Besides this, here are a few other benefits of lactic acid on the skin:

-- Brings the pH level of the skin back to normal
+- It brings the pH level of the skin back to normal.

-- Can have a mild effect on acne due to its exfoliating properties
+- It can have a mild effect on acne due to its exfoliating properties.

 What Percentage Of Lactic Acid Is Most Effective?

-Additionally, lactic acid like all other exfoliating acids work best at a lower pH and the optimal pH level for an effective lactic acid treatment should be anywhere around 3.5-4.0.
+Additionally, lactic acid like all other exfoliating acids works best at a lower pH and the optimal pH level for an effective lactic acid treatment should be anywhere around 3.5-4.0.

 How To Start Using Lactic Acid?